 How to Inspect a Used Car

 Used cars are more popular than ever, and they're also as durable and maintenance-free as ever thanks to engineering strides.
-There's a ton of value in the used-car market, but there's still much to be mindful of when buying a car someone else has driven and maintained for tens of thousands of miles.
-With the tips provided in How to Inspect a Used Car, we give you the skinny on what to look out for, like tire wear, to ensure a used car is in good condition.
+There's a ton of value in the used-car market, but there's still much to be mindful of when buying a car someone else has driven and maintained for mile after mile.
+With the tips provided in How to Inspect a Used Car, we give you the skinny on what to look out for beyond the odometer reading, like tire wear, to ensure an older car is in good condition given its high mileage.

-You might be solely focused on the condition of the car, but the seller also should be vetted.
-It's in your best interest to get an early read on the seller to determine why they're selling the car and potentially avoid buying someone else's problems.
-In Is a Used Car a Good Idea?, we detail the questions you should be asking the seller.
+You might be solely focused on the mileage and condition of the car, but the seller also should be vetted.
+It's in your best interest to get an early read on the seller to determine why they're selling the car and potentially avoid buying someone else's maintenance problems.
+In Is a Used Car a Good Idea?, we detail the questions you should be asking as you "test drive the seller."
+You'll also want to see any service records on the vehicle.

-In any situation, this used-car-buyer's checklist is a cheat sheet on what you should consider while shopping for a used car.
+In any situation, this used-car-buyer's checklist is a cheat sheet of what you should consider while shopping for high-mileage car.

-- Decide which make and model you want.
+- Decide which make and model vehicle you want.

 - Find out how much it would cost to finance the vehicle.